New Orleans Massacre of 1866: Reaction

-Benjamin Butler, an early advocate for the prospect of impeaching President Andrew Johnson, as early as October 1866 proposed alleged complicity in the massacre as one of several grounds for impeaching Johnson.
-After his election to the United States House of Representatives in the November 1866 House elections, Congressman-elect Butler continued to assert that, among several grounds for impeaching Johnson, was that Johnson allegedly, "unlawfully, corruptly, and wickedly confederating and conspiring with one John T. Monroe...and other evil disposed persons, traitors, and rebels," in relation to the massacre.
-Incidentally, in November 1867, when Thomas Williams authored the majority report of House Committee on the Judiciary at the conclusion of first impeachment inquiry against Andrew Johnson, the report recommending the impeachment of President Andrew Johnson outlined seventeen specific acts of alleged malfeasance by Johnson, the sixteenth of which alleged that Johnson had encouraged the massacre (which the report characterized as, "the murder of loyal citizens in New Orleans by a Confederate mob pretending to act as a police").
-However, the United States House of Representatives voted 57–108 against impeaching Johnson on December 7, 1867.
-When Johnson was impeached months later, none of the articles of impeachment related to the New Orleans massacre.
+Benjamin Butler, an early advocate for the prospect of impeaching Johnson, as early as October 1866 proposed alleged complicity in the massacre as one of several grounds for impeaching Johnson.
+After his election to the United States House of Representatives in the November 1866 House elections, Butler continued to assert that Johnson "unlawfully, corruptly, and wickedly confederating and conspiring with one John T. Monroe...and other evil disposed persons, traitors, and rebels," in relation to the massacre.
+Incidentally, in November 1867, when Thomas Williams authored the majority report of House Committee on the Judiciary at the conclusion of first impeachment inquiry against Johnson, the report recommending impeachment outlined 17 acts of malfeasance, the 16th of which alleged that Johnson had encouraged the massacre (which the report characterized as, "the murder of loyal citizens in New Orleans by a Confederate mob pretending to act as a police").
+The House voted 57–108 against impeaching Johnson on December 7, 1867.
+When Johnson was impeached months later, none of the articles of impeachment related to the New Orleans massacre was used.